microsoft/FluidFramework/.changeset/hot-falcons-grab.md

 "section": other
 ---

-Change when the `op` event on `IFluidDataStoreRuntimeEvents` and `IContainerRuntimeBaseEvents` is emitted
+The op event on IFluidDataStoreRuntimeEvents and IContainerRuntimeBaseEvents is emitted at a different time

-Previous behavior - It was emitted immediately after an op was processed and before the next op was processed.
+Previously, in versions 2.4 and below, the `op` event was emitted immediately after an op was processed and before the next op was processed.

-New behavior - It will still be emitted after an op is processed but it may not be immediate.
-Other ops in a batch may be processed before the op event is emitted for an op.
+In versions 2.5.0 and beyond, the `op` event will be emitted after an op is processed, but it may not be immediate.
+In addition, other ops in a batch may be processed before the op event is emitted for a particular op.